amiaopensource/ffmpeg-artschool/scripts.md

 Input 3: the trail amount, or intensity of the effect.
 Default is 1.

-Lagfun Jellyfish, trail mode 3, in gif form
+Lagfun Jellies, trail mode 3

 <img src="{{ site.baseurl }}/images/jellyfish_lagfun.gif" width="80%">

 ## life
 One of the only Art School scripts to not require an input file, this one uses FFmpeg's [life](https://ffmpeg.org/ffmpeg-filters.html#life){:target="\_blank"} filter to generate a visualization based upon John Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life){:target="\_blank"}.
-Ideal for testing your FFmpeg installation, and the starting point of FFmpeg Art School's lesson plan.
-Note: if running this script in save mode, the resulting file will be located in your current working directory (in all likelihood `bash_scripts`)
+Ideal for testing your FFmpeg installation and the starting point of FFmpeg Art School's lesson plan.
+Note: if running this script in save mode, the resulting file will be located in your current working directory (in all likelihood `bash_scripts` or `powershell_scripts`)

 Usage: